avplayer/dtplayer_cpp/README.md

 At present, dtplayer have provided examples on stream-demuxer-decoder-render modules.
 User can easily understand how to add new element.

-User can also remove ffmpeg dependence through modifing config.mk (set DT_FFMPEG = no), Then you will get a aac player for now.
+if cmake does not detect a ffmpeg install but detect a faac install, then you will get a aac player.

 Compile
 ========

-1 install sdl1.0 or sdl2.0
+1 install sdl2.0

-2 install ffmpeg & EXPORT DT_FFMPEG_DIR = FFMPEG_INSTALL_PATH
+2 install ffmpeg-devel (libav-dev in deb)

-3 make
+3 mkdir -pv build && cd build && cmake .. && make

 Test
 ========